Chewy Almond Macaroons

 I did actually try to make these at first by adding some desiccated coconut to the recipe and they turned out quite well (they were actually really delicious).
 But I did find the next day they had become quite hard so have not included coconut in this recipe.

-But do not despair, here I have a chewy coconut macaroon recipe for you if that is what you are after 😃.
+But do not despair, here I have a chewy coconut macaroon recipe for you if that is what you are looking for😃.

 Big or small macaroons?